kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 …then it is an integration test and not a unit test.

  With the naming out of the way, we can dive into the list.
-The order of anti-patterns roughly follows their appearance in the the wild.
+The order of anti-patterns roughly follows their appearance in the wild.
 Frequent problems are gathered in the top positions.

 ### Software Testing Anti-Pattern List